SiyangShao/SiyangShao/README.md

   <summary>My Previous Internship Experience</summary>

 - TikTok as SRE (but do dev work), from Jan to May 2024 in Singapore
-- Jane Street as Software Engineer (expected), from May to Aug 2025 in Hong Kong
+- Jane Street as Software Engineer, from May to Aug 2025 in Hong Kong

 </details>